scaleway/docs-content/docs/CONTRIBUTING.md

 - You have [Markdown](https://guides.github.com/features/mastering-markdown/#GitHub-flavored-markdown) and [MDX](https://mdxjs.com/guides/) syntax knowledge
 - You have read [the writing guidelines](#writing-guidelines)

+### Contribution procedure

 :warning: **Important**
     - All rules below concern this repository.
     - Any PRs which do not comply with the rules below will be rejected.

 1. Clone the `docs-content` repository by following the [cloning procedure](#cloning-the-project) below.